SpectraLDS: Provable Distillation for Linear Dynamical Systems: Problem Background

 \paragraph{The Spectral Transform Unit.} To account for learning negative eigenvalues of \(A\), the spectral filtering construction can be adapted by introducing positive and negative sets of feature maps.
 If \(\{\sigma_j,\phi_j\}\) are the eigenvalue-eigenvector pairs of \(Z\), then for each time \(t\) and each respective filter \(\phi_j\), we define the projections of the inputs onto the spectral basis:

 One then forms the output by learning linear combinations of both \(U_{t,k}^+\) and \(U_{t,k}^-\) and an optional autoregressive term ~\cite{hazan2018spectral,agarwal2024spectralstatespacemodels}:

-Without the autoregressive component, we compute $ y_t^{\text{SF}} = \sum_{j=1}^k M_j^{\phi+}\,U_{t,j}^+ + \sum_{j=1}^k M_j^{\phi-}\,U_{t,j}^-$.
+Without the autoregressive component we compute $y_t^{\text{SF}} = \sum_{j=1}^k M_j^{\phi+}\,U_{t,j}^+ + \sum_{j=1}^k M_j^{\phi-}\,U_{t,j}^-$.
 The above expression is considered the \textit{Spectral Transform Unit}, where $\{M_j\}$ is the set of parameters to be learned using a differentiable algorithm.
-Empirical evidence ~\cite{liu2024flashstu} shows that hybrid STU models can compete with or even outperform purely attention-based architectures.
+Following \cite{liu2024flashstu}, we consider the STU without the autoregressive component.
+Empirical evidence \cite{liu2024flashstu} shows that hybrid STU models can compete with or even outperform purely attention-based architectures.